Zhang Guohua (politician, born 1914): Second Kuomintang-Communist Civil War

-Tibet campaign
+Tibet

-As commander of the Southwest Eighteenth Army Corps of the People's Liberation Army, he led the main attack force in the 1950 Qamdo campaign against Tibetan forces.
-Zhang was chosen for his special knowledge of Tibetan culture; Mao Zedong did not want to alienate the Tibetans and gave strict instructions "to do united front work" by respecting the local religion and customs.
-In contrast to the leader of the Northwest Army, Fan Ming, he supported the Dalai Lama and avoided marching into the city after the victory.
-Zhang seized the position of Secretary of the CPC Tibet Committee from 1950 to 1952, until Mao Zedong, on learning of his power struggle with Fan, replaced him with Zhang Jingwu as Secretary.
-Still, Zhang headed the Tibet Work Committee, which would negotiate the items in the Seventeen Point Agreement for the Peaceful Liberation of Tibet.
-Zhang only made passing reference to the negotiations in his memoirs.
-Zhang would resume his position as secretary from 1965 to 1967.
+On January 2, 1950, Mao Zedong, who was still visiting the Soviet Union, telephoned the CCP Southwest Bureau (中共中央西南局), requesting the formation of a leading organ for operating Tibet.
+The CCP Southwest Bureau then reported to the Central Committee of the Chinese Communist Party that the 18th Army would be the main body responsible for advancing into Tibet, and proposed the establishment of a Tibet Working Committee, with Zhang Guohua, Tan Guansan (谭冠三), Wang Qimei (王其梅), Chang Shuanggui (昌柄桂), Chen Mingyi (陈明义), Liu Zhenguo (刘振国), and Sanggyai Yexe as members, with Zhang Guohua as secretary, Tan Guansan as deputy secretary.
+This plan was approved by the Central Committee on January 24, 1950, and the first enlarged meeting of the Party Committee of the 18th Army was held in Leshan, Sichuan Province, from January 27 to 30, announcing the decision of the Central Committee and marking the formal establishment of the CCP Tibet Work Committee.
+On October 7, 1950, Zhang Guohua commanded the Battle of Chamdo, forcing the Kashag of Tibet to send its representatives to Beijing to conduct negotiations and reach the Seventeen Point Agreement.
+In October 1951, Zhang Guohua led his troops into Lhasa, Tibet.

+On March 7, 1952, the CCP Central Committee telegraphed to the Tibetan Workers' Committee, deciding that Zhang Jingwu became the secretary, Zhang Guohua the first deputy secretary, Tan Guansan the second deputy secretary, and Fan Ming the third deputy secretary.
+In 1955, Zhang Guohua was awarded the rank of Lieutenant General.

 Sino-Indian War

 On October 10, 1962 Zhang attended a meeting of military leaders outside Beijing.
 There, he endorsed the summary by Zhou Enlai that because India chose to occupy disputed territory with China, instead of peacefully resolving the border demarcation with it like Nepal, Burma, and Mongolia, that "Nehru has closed all roads.
 This leaves us only with war."
 As the Commander of the Tibet military region, Zhang was present for the formal decision to go to war with India in "self-defense" at the politburo meeting of October 18.
 Mao raised some issues with the plan, and suggested that they were underestimating the Indian Armed Forces, but Zhang reassured him.
-Zhang was the People's Liberation Army Ground Force field commander during the Sino-Indian War.